 A plot point in Teen Titans had Deathstroke's team breaking up a drug manufacturing ring that created Bliss, a drug literally made from children.
 It's later revealed that the reason for Roy Harper's behavior while supposedly on heroin (supposedly in that there was no way a man on heroin would be able to fight like he was) was that Deathstroke was secretly spiking his heroin with samples of Bliss.

-Secret Six: In the Villains United miniseries, the team is shown invading a power plant in a Southeast Asian dictatorship.
+Checkmate: In a story arc involving the Suicide Squad, the team is shown invading a power plant in a Southeast Asian dictatorship.
 A boy emitting solar power is hooked up to a machine siphoning the energy.
 They break him out, but leave him in the Mirror Dimension, on orders to make sure he is no longer a threat to American interests.

 In the 2008 Guardians of the Galaxy series, the alien Universal Church of Truth powers its technology with "Belief Engines", generators that draw on the faith of its legion of worshippers.
 At least one of their starships is shown carrying storage banks full of the faithful, kept in stasis and wired directly into the ship's power systems.